Kuy people: Language

-As with other aspects of Kuy culture, language use varies based on the country of residence.
 The Kuy in Thailand have been subject to Thaification policies in the past and, while maintaining positive views about their native language (Kuy), most often use the local Lao dialect.
 Thai Kuy are also fluent in Central Thai and 40 percent also use Northern Khmer.
-In Laos, which has the largest population of Kuy monolinguals, approximately 80 percent speak only Kuy.
+A majority of monolingual Kuy speakers are in Laos, where approximately 80 percent speak only Kuy.
 The remaining Kuy of Laos also uses Lao.
 Only 26 percent of the Kuy in Cambodia reported being able to communicate in the Kuy language with the remainder speaking only Khmer.
-The Kuy language had been reported to have no alphabet of its own until recently the Kui Association of Thailand has launched 21st Kui/Kuy writing system developed by Dr. Sanong Suksaweang for all the Kui/Kuy.
-However, most of the Kuy have not learned and have been using the national language Thai script in Thailand, Khmer script in Cambodia, and Lao script in Laos.
+This has been attributed to restrictions on speaking the Kuy language implemented during the Khmer Rouge, and Khmer being the primary language of education.